 Broadus: Ronnie Rossen, bull riding: A native of Nebraska, Rossen was known as one of the most fearless bull riders on the circuit and won world championships in 1961 and 1966.
 He appeared in eight National Finals Rodeo events from 1959-68, narrowly missing a third crown in 1965.
 En route to his ’61 buckle, he became the first rider in six years to stay aboard the notorious Speck.
 Rossen went on to ride for 40 years, winning seven National Old Timers Rodeo crowns before dying in 1991 when he was caught under a bull during his dismount from a winning ride.
 He was inducted in the ProRodeo Hall of Fame in 2007.

 Broadview: Monica Tranel, rowing: Go figure – an Olympic rower from a tiny landlocked ag community in central Montana.
 But that’s just what Tranel did, winning a gold medal with the U.S. eights crew at the 1995 world championships, taking three silvers, picking up one bronze, and finishing fourth at the 1996 Olympics in Atlanta.
+In all, she has won 10 national rowing titles.
 Born in Big Horn, Wyoming, Tranel also competed in the 2000 Olympics.
-She attended high school at Billings Central, college at Gonzaga and earned a law degree from Rutgers; a lawyer, she has lived in Helena and now Missoula.
+She attended high school at Billings Central, where she starred in basketball and track.
+She started rowing in college at Gonzaga and earned a law degree from Rutgers; a lawyer, she has lived in Helena and now Missoula.

-Brockton: Kayla Lambert, basketball: An absolute scoring machine, Lambert finished her career with the Warriors as by far the leading career scorer in Montana history – boy or girl – with 3,453 points.
+Brockton: Kayla Lambert, basketball: An absolute scoring machine, Lambert finished her career with the Warriors as by far the leading career scorer in Montana history – boy or girl – with 3,453 points in 101 games (1998-2001), 900 better than any other girl.
 She averaged a whopping 34.2 points per game in high school and was Gatorade Player of the Year twice, scoring 65 points in a game two times and setting a state mark with 66 in 2000.
-Recruited by Big Ten and Pac-10 schools, Lambert chose Montana and sat out a season before becoming academically ineligible and enrolling at Sheridan (Wyoming) College.
-In 2016, Lambert was inducted into the Montana Indian Hall of Fame.
+Lambert, the first Native American girl to be invited to the Nike All-American Camp, once had a quadruple-double: 51 points, 15 rebounds, 10 steals, 10 assists.
+Recruited by Big Ten, ACC and Pac-10 schools, the Bozeman native chose Montana and sat out a season before becoming academically ineligible and enrolling at Sheridan (Wyoming) College.
+Lambert tried to reinvigorate her basketball career in 2007 at Lethbridge College in Alberta, Canada.
+In 2016, she was inducted into the Montana Indian Hall of Fame.

 Browning: Martin “Bud” Connelly, rodeo: For 60 years – yes, 60 – Connelly was a rodeo competitor, earning spots as a finalist in the National High School rodeo in 1951 and 1954.
 He is a 14-time IRCA Canadian champion and won NRA bareback, saddle bronc and all-around titles.
 In all, he’s won 400 rodeo buckles and more than 20 saddles.
 He was still competing in his mid-70s when he was inducted in the Montana Indian Athletic Hall of Fame in 2008.